ingonyama-zk/icicle/icicle/include/icicle/backend/README.md

 ```

 ## Create a dispatcher
-The last step of preperations is to create the dispatcher.
+The last step of preparations is to create the dispatcher.
 It should be placed at C++ file in `icicle/source` (vec_ops.cpp in our example).
 This is how the dispatcher should looks like:
 ```cpp
   ICICLE_DISPATCHER_INST(ExecuteProgramDispatcher, execute_program, programExecutionImpl)